-·There exists a possibility that competition between companies may erupt due to the trend of policies for market overheating prevention and stabilization including governmental subsidy regulations and the Mobile Device Distribution Improvement Act, or due to the limits of the market size.
+· There exists a possibility that competition between companies may erupt due to the trend of policies for market overheating prevention and stabilization including governmental subsidy regulations and the Handset Distribution Act, or due to the limits of the market size.

-·There is a need to secure and maintain frequencies and network capacity following the surge in data traffic.

-· Failure to respond to the development and introduction of new telecommunications networks and network technology can lead to a long-term drop in competitiveness.
+- · There is a need to secure and maintain frequencies and network capacity following the surge in data traffic. - · Failure to respond to the development and introduction of new telecommunications networks and network technology can lead to a long-term drop in competitiveness.

-Securing network competence and response to technology evolution in cases of certain criminal suspects as well as terror and national security.
+Securing network competence and response to technology evolution

-· As telecommunications companies' networks are public goods by nature, personal information protection of telecommunication companies is not only the foundation of customer trust, but also a fundamental obligation of an operator. ·Personal information protection is part of basic rights and is protected by laws such as the

-Protection of Communications Secrets Act, however, it can also be restricted for the public interest
+- · As telecommunications companies' networks are public goods by nature, personal information protection of telecommunication companies is not only the foundation of customer trust, but also a fundamental obligation of an operator. - · Personal information protection is part of basic rights and is protected by laws such as the Protection of Communications Secrets Act, however, it can also be restricted for the public interest in cases of certain criminal suspects as well as terror and national security.